gilescope/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 So synchronous execution is only an illusion.
 But from the perspective of you as a programmer it's not, and that is the important takeaway:

 **When we talk about concurrency without providing any other context we are using you as a programmer and your code (your process) as the reference frame.
-If you start pondering about concurrency whithout keeping this in the back of your head it will get confusing very fast.**
+If you start pondering about concurrency without keeping this in the back of your head it will get confusing very fast.**

 The reason I spend so much time on this is that once you realize that, you'll start to see that some of the things you hear and learn that might seem contradicting really is not.
 You'll just have to consider the reference frame first.